Skillnoob/DH-Autobenchmark/README.md

    ./dh-autobenchmark.sh -h
     ```
    *Note: Some commands require elevated privileges to correctly collect the information.\
-            Make sure you are logged into a user with sudo permissions.*
+            Make sure you are logged in with a user that has sudo permissions.*
 # Building from Source

 1. **Install Java**\